Peter Slaghuis: Video Kids

 In 1984, Slaghuis was asked to join the Euro disco project Video Kids, which released songs such as "Woodpeckers from Space", which became a number 1 hit in Spain and Norway, and "Do the Rap".
 He was featured in the videos for both songs alongside Bianca Bonelli and Tico Tac, the group's cartoon mascot.
 They released two albums, The Invasion of the Spacepeckers in 1984 and On Satellite in 1985.
 The songs were written and produced by Catapult musicians Aart Mol, Cees Bergman (who provided the vocals that Slaghuis lip-synced to), Elmer Veerhoff, Erwin van Prehn and Geertjan Hessing (under the aliases "Adams & Fleisner" and "Tony Acardi"), and recorded at Cat Music.
 Slaghuis had previously done remixes for Cat Music's other projects, such as the "Special European Edit" of "After The Rainbow" by Joanne Daniëls (along with Emile Noorhoek) and "Steppin' Out" by Digital Emotion, and would later use "Woodpeckers from Space" in the seventh instalment in "Disco Breaks".
-Video Kids was in fact a side step in his career, but one that provided him with a lot of experience in the entertainment industry.
 A cover version of "Woodpeckers from Space" was made by the South African group Café Society in 1985.
-Slaghuis expressed disapproval of the project and left that year, and was replaced with René Portegies.
+Even though Video Kids provided him with a lot of experience in the entertainment industry, Slaghuis expressed disapproval of the project, considering it a sidestep in his career.
+He left the project that year, and was replaced with René Portegies.